JyotiAggarwal2/vastra-clothing/README.md

 ## Features

-- **Browse Products:** Access a diverse collection of men's and women's clothing, featuring various styles and trends.
+- **Dynamic Product Listings**: Showcases a variety of men's and women's clothing items, allowing users to explore new arrivals and featured products.

-- **Responsive Design:** Optimized for different devices and screen sizes, enjoy a consistent and optimal viewing experience across all devices, including desktops, tablets, and mobile phones.
-- **User-Friendly Interface:** Easy navigation and smooth user experience with an intuitive layout and design.
+- **Intuitive Cart Management**: Allows users to add, remove, or update item quantities in the shopping cart, with a clear summary of the total cost and items.

+- **Detailed Product Pages**: Provides detailed information for each product, including images, price, description, brand, category, available sizes, and customer reviews.

+- **Blog and Fashion Tips Section**: Offers a dedicated section for fashion articles, style guides, and tips, enhancing user engagement and positioning the brand as a fashion authority.

 ## Screenshots